dask/dask/docs/source/spark.rst

 Summary
 -------

-Apache Spark is more mature and better integrates with HDFS.
-It handles resiliency and was originally built to scale up to thousands of workers.

-Dask is trivially installable, doesn't use the Java Virtual Machine (JVM), and was originally built to handle numeric workloads in a large single workstation very efficiently.
+Apache Spark is an all-inclusive framework combining distributed computing, SQL queries, machine learning, and more that runs on the JVM and is commonly co-deployed with other Big Data frameworks like Hadoop.
+It was originally optimized for bulk data ingest and querying common in data engineering and business analytics but has since broadened out.
+Spark is typically used on small to medium sized cluster but also runs well on a single machine.

+Dask is a parallel programming library that combines with the Numeric Python ecosystem to provide parallel arrays, dataframes, machine learning, and custom algorithms.
+It is based on Python and the foundational C/Fortran stack.
+Dask was originally designed to complement other libraries with parallelism, particular for numeric computing and advanced analytics, but has since broadened out.
+Dask is typically used on a single machine, but also runs well on a distributed cluster.

+Generally Dask is smaller and lighter weight than Spark.
+This means that it has fewer features and instead is intended to be used in conjunction with other libraries, particularly those in the numeric Python ecosystem.

 User-Facing Differences